top of page

 A Pragmatic Orchestration Roadmap

-1. Phase 1—Lightweight Orchestration Layer e.g. n8n: Deploy a streamlined automation engine to support 2–3 minimum‑viable processes (e.g., incident remediation, user provisioning).
+1. Phase 1 - Lightweight Orchestration Layer e.g. n8n: The implementation of a streamlined automation engine should begin with 2–3 minimum‑viable processes (e.g., incident remediation, user provisioning).

-3. Phase 3—Governance & Adoption: Embed version control, stakeholder champions and training to avoid orphaned automations.
+3. Phase 3 -Governance & Adoption: Version control together with stakeholder champions and training should be implemented to prevent orphaned automations from occurring.

 Comments